 8. Clinical and Disability Accommodation Process (DAP) Summary. a.
 Clinical Summary: Summarize information from the file, clinical interview and/or discussions with providers to support the direct threat assessment. b.
-Disability Accommodation Process (DAP) Summary: If RA/RM/AAS were identified above, include a detailed explanation for why these supports would not sufficiently reduce the risk to allow for enrollment or to remain in the Job Corps program. experi t that I have the necessary licensure, training, and clinical experience to complete this assessment, including ence conducting safety assessments and identifying treatment, intervention and care management needs I to the symptoms and behaviors of this applicant's/student's documented health conditions.
-Printe ed or Typed Name and Title of Qualified Health Professional Conducting the Assessment Tinte a of Appennume and that of Quannet Health Professional conducting the Assessment Signat ture of Qualified Health Professional Conducting the Assessment Date
+Disability Accommodation Process (DAP) Summary: If RA/RM/AAS were identified above, include a detailed explanation for why these supports would not sufficiently reduce the risk to allow for enrollment or to remain in the Job Corps program. experi t that I have the necessary licensure, training, and clinical experience to complete this assessment, including hence conducting safety assessments and identifying treatment, intervention and care management needs related d to the symptoms and behaviors of this applicant's/student's documented health conditions.
+Printe ed or Typed Name and Title of Qualified Health Professional Conducting the Assessment Signat ture of Qualified Health Professional Conducting the Assessment Date